Urge Your Members of Congress to Support Life-Saving Legislation

 Global Health, Empowerment, and Rights (HER) Act

-Until President Biden rescinded it, the Global Gag Rule banned U.S. assistance for health care providers who even mention the word abortion.
-As a result, clinics closed.
-People were forced to seek unsafe abortion procedures, with sometimes deadly consequences.
-And communities were left stranded without access to comprehensive reproductive health care.
+On January 24, 2025, Donald Trump reimposed his expanded version of the heinous Global Gag Rule, which bans U.S. foreign assistance for global health care providers who even mention the word abortion.
+As a result, clinics will close.
+People will be forced to seek unsafe abortion procedures, with sometimes deadly consequences.
+And communities will be left stranded without access to reliable and comprehensive reproductive health care.

-We must make sure that a future president can never unilaterally impose this policy again.
-That’s what the Global HER Act does.
-It blocks such a reimposition and provides needed stability to health care providers and the people in vulnerable communities around the world who they serve.
-Rep. Jan Schakowsky (D-IL) reintroduced the Global HER Act in the House on March 28, 2023, and Sen. Jeanne Shaheen (D-NH) reintroduced it in the Senate on March 30, 2023.
+We must end Trump’s Global Gag Rule and ensure that no future president can unilaterally impose the policy again.
+That’s what the Global HER Act would do.
+On January 28, 2025, Rep. Lois Frankel (D-FL-22) reintroduced the Global HER Act in the House and Sen. Jeanne Shaheen (D-NH) reintroduced it in the Senate.

-Please call on your members of Congress today and urge them to co-sponsor the Global HER Act (H.R.1838 and S.1098) to permanently repeal the Global Gag Rule!
+Please call on your members of Congress today and urge them to co-sponsor the Global HER Act (H.R.764 and S.280) to permanently repeal the Global Gag Rule!

 Contact members of Congress